DaffyDesert/ArgoCasinoMirror/README.md

 In War, you can click anywhere on the window and the program will automatically take the top card off of yours, and the enemy's deck and compare the two.
 The game ends when one player has 0 cards left.
 In Black Jack, you will be greeted with your current cards as well as an option to "hit" or "hold".
 The "hit" option will give you another card and hold will reveal the cards the dealer has and determine who is the winner.
+In Solitaire, you will be greeted with a near-fully-built Solitaire board.
+Sadly, this game is not-functional at this time, but you can admire our GUI handiwork.

 "User Menu" will bring you to another Menu where you can add new users to your machine.
 To add a new user you can click "Add New User" at the bottom of the screen and it will prompt for a personalized tag and a password.
 To log in as a user, you must click the "Select User" button and you will be prompted to input your password.